Vicodin Uses, Effects, and Risk for Addiction

 Pain Sensitivity

-One potential side effect of Vicodin is an increased pain sensitivity, called opioid-induced hyperalgesia (OIH).
-Since Vicodin is an opioid, OIH is a possible side effect.
-OIH is a rare phenomenon and most often occurs in those taking opioids at a higher level than prescribed and for longer periods.
+Another potential side effect of Vicodin use is an increased pain sensitivity, called opioid-induced hyperalgesia (OIH).
+OIH is a rare phenomenon and most often occurs in those taking opioids at higher doses than prescribed and for long periods.

-When OIH occurs, you will experience heightened sensations of painful stimuli and a decreased efficiency of the prescribed opioid medication.
+When OIH occurs, individuals will experience heightened sensations of painful stimuli and a decreased efficiency of the prescribed opioid medication.
 Unfortunately, no known treatment is available for OIH.
-If possible, the patient will be prescribed another medication and hopes of achieving pain reduction.10
+If possible, the patient will be prescribed another medication with the hopes of achieving pain reduction.10

 Get Help Now